vdmitriyev/pymultissher/README.md

     ```
     pymultissher --help
     ```
-* Utility could also be started as a Python module
+* Running with `--dry-run` option, which will not executed any commands over SSH
     ```
-    python -m pymultissher --help
+    pymultissher run-command --command "whoiam" --dry-run
     ```
-* Utility could also started with a `--dry-run`, which will not executed any commands over SSH
+* Utility could also be started as a Python module.
+Here is an example:
     ```
-    python -m pymultissher run-command --command "whoiam" --dry-run`
+    python -m pymultissher --help
     ```

 ## Usage: CLI